 - Legitimize your architecture company.

-It sometimes seems silly, but go through the motions.
+It sometimes seems silly, but it’s actually really important!

 It only takes a short time to create these accounts!
 Plus, social media isn’t going away anytime soon.

 In order to save time on updating these social media platforms, look into a tool that lets you schedule, update all posts (with slight variations at once), and monitor your reach.
 We will take a look at these tools later in Chapter 7.

 But you don’t have to just stop there, social media can be a realistic revenue stream for enterprising architecture firms!
 And if you want to optimize your social media, it might be worth getting into social media analytics to better understand where your audience is actually coming from!

 Chapter 3 – Digital Marketing for Architecture – Get Discovered Online

 This chapter covers how to increase the digital marketing reach of your architecture business.

 Building organic traffic and referral traffic which eventually will lead to new projects coming to your door.

 Digital Marketing: How to get discovered online by customers

 If you don’t have a website yet or social media accounts, or tracking, then go back to our first checklist in Chapter 1 to learn how to start out marketing your business digitally.